Josh-Joseph/gen-code-from-requirements-doc/generated_projects/local_discord_bot/project_design_document.md

 ## readme.md

-A brief description of the project, its purpose, and setup instructions.
+A readme file containing an overview of the project, setup and usage instructions, and other relevant information.

 ## LICENSE

-The license file for the project.
+A file containing the license for the project.